Are Social Media Feeds Dead in 2026? What Is Replacing Them?

 But if you do start your own Facebook Group be prepared to devote time to it!
 You will have to moderate and respond to comments quickly.
 (Having more than one person manage a group would be a smart move!)

-Twitter Lists Keep You Off the Main Twitter Feed
+X Twitter Lists Keep You Off the Main X Stream

-Twitter, there have been Twitter lists for years.
-It’s a great way to stay focused on Twitter X, especially in this past year.
+X lists are a great way to stay focused on the network, especially in this past year.
+Here are a few things you can do with the list feature:

-This newer feature takes away from the social media feed of Twitter as people are on spaces more and off the main feed.
+This newer feature takes away from the main X feed as people are on spaces more and off the main timeline.

 What About The Instagram Algorithm?

 Instagram is another interesting social media network.
-The algorithm here is based solely on engagement.
+The Instagram algorithm is based solely on engagement.

 According to Instagram itself “What shows up first in your feed is determined by what posts and accounts you engage with the most, as well as other contributing factors such as the timeliness of posts, how often you use Instagram, how many people you follow, etc.